 THEOREL 101G The Bible in Popular Culture

-Why did Kanye West invite Jesus on stage during his Yeezus tour?
-Who is the new messiah – Harry Potter or Harry Styles?
-Why are Adam and Eve so popular in contemporary advertising?
+Why is Jesus always played by white actors in Jesus movies?
+Why is the Bible so popular in contemporary advertising?
+Who is the new messiah – Harry Potter or LeBron James?
+Does Beyonce think she's the Virgin Mary?
+Why are filmmakers so obsessed with the end of the world?
 What do Winston Peters and Donald Trump know about the Bible?
 And why should we care?

 This course introduces you to the various ways that biblical themes, images and characters have an enduring presence and influence within contemporary popular culture.
 By learning to analyse religious and biblical references found in music, film, TV, art, advertising and the media, you will discover that, even in today’s increasingly secular world, the Bible continues to both influence and be influenced by our cultural, political, and religious landscapes.